DaleGia/ESPStringTemplate/README.md

 - Ability to utilise flash memory for string/HTML elements used to build web pages.

 ## Installation
 Download this file as a zip, and extract the resulting folder into your Arduino Libraries folder.
 See [Installing Additional Arduino Libraries](https://www.arduino.cc/en/Guide/Libraries).
+Alternatively, use the Arduino IDE and library manager to find and install ESPStringTemplate.

 ## Example
 - Simple example - Using string literals stored in RAM to build a web page that is stored in flash.